visdesignlab/Sanguine/README.md

 2. Type `ssh bloodvis -Y` to go to the VM.
 Enter uID password when prompted.
 3. Type `google-chrome --use-gl=swiftshader` to view this in chrome.
 4. Go to `localhost:3000` to view the visualization.
+5. The App requires an account.
+Please contact us for access.